About StateRAMP

 StateRAMP Ready status and StateRAMP Authorized status are two different statuses service providers can obtain at different stages in the StateRAMP verification process.
 Service providers with a StateRAMP Ready status must still undergo additional security and system validation while service providers with a StateRAMP Authorized status have completed all security and system validation and the government has accepted the provider’s completed Security Package.

-Provisional status may be assigned by a sponsoring state if the provider meets the mandatory minimum requirements and has submitted a security package for Authorization consideration but is found to meet most but not all security requirements.
-Providers with a Provisional Status comply with continuous monitoring requirements and submit further documentation in order to obtain Authorization.
+Provisionally Authorized status may be assigned by a sponsoring state if the provider meets the mandatory minimum requirements and has submitted a security package for Authorization consideration but is found to meet most but not all security requirements.
+Providers with a Provisionally Authorized Status comply with continuous monitoring requirements and submit further documentation in order to obtain Authorization.

-Service providers who have successfully registered with StateRAMP and achieved a StateRAMP Ready, Provisional, or Authorized status may use the StateRAMP logo
+Service providers who have successfully registered with StateRAMP and achieved a StateRAMP Ready, Provisionally Authorized, or Authorized status may use the StateRAMP logo.

 Service Providers who have successfully registered with StateRAMP and have obtained any StateRAMP security status may use the corresponding security status badge at any time.

 State and local governments can review a list of all service providers registered with StateRAMP and their current security status by visiting the Authorized Product List.
-Governments may contact our Government Engagement Team at get@stateramp.org to learn more about how to gain access to a service provider’s continuous monitoring and reporting, which is always provisioned by providers.
+Governments may contact our Government Engagement Team at get@stateramp.org to learn more about how to gain access to a service provider’s continuous monitoring and reporting, which service providers must approve before receiving access.

 No, using an infrastructure with a StateRAMP Authorized status does not automatically make the service provider’s system StateRAMP compliant.
 Each layer (e.g. IaaS, PaaS, and SaaS) must be evaluated on its own for the provider to obtain a StateRAMP Authorized status.
 However, when the software sits on an infrastructure with a StateRAMP Approved status, it will inherit all security controls from the system with the Authorized status and this can be included and explained in the service provider’s documentation.